 Repository Name - Select the Wasabi storage name from the drop-down list.

-Immutable Backups - Check the box if you want the backups to be immutable and specify the number of days for immutability retention.
+Immutable Backups - Check the box to make backups immutable, and specify the number of days for immutability retention.

-Job Description - Give the job a unique description.
+Job Description - Provide a unique description for the job.

 Configuring Immutable Storage with Wasabi

-2. Remove Default Retention Settings (if any).
-While configuring Object Lock, ensure no default retention settings are applied to the bucket, enabling objects to be classified as immutable without predefined retention periods.
+Remove Default Retention Settings (if any).
+While configuring Object Lock, ensure that no default retention settings are applied to the bucket, so objects are classified as immutable without predefined retention periods.

 Additional Information

-BDRSuite supports storing of the following workloads backup data to the Wasabi Cloud.
+BDRSuite supports storing the following workloads’ backup data to the Wasabi Cloud.
 Review the resources to learn more about the complete backup job configurations steps using the BDRSuite Backup Server.